CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 is selected.
 Detection works for UCS-4, UTF-16 and UTF-8 encodings, with or without a Byte Order Mark, and regardless of endianness.
-After the first few bytes allowing selection have been read, the characters stream is reset to beginning so the selected lewical analyzer will see these characters again.
+After the first few bytes allowing selection have been read, the characters stream is reset to beginning so the selected lexical analyzer will see these characters again.
 Once the lexical analyzer has been created, the message parser registers itself to this analyzer by calling its `accept` method, and wait for the lexical analyzer to call it back for processing the tokens it will generate from the characters stream.
 This is akin to the visitor